Can iPhones Get Hacked? Yes, and Here’s What To Do About It

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Although safer than Android, the iOS operating system has its share of vulnerabilities.
 Like any mobile device, an iPhone can fall victim to cyberattacks.
 Hackers can steal your money, data, and even your identity.
+That's why adopting good security habits, like using a reliable antivirus program, is so important.

-So, can iPhones get hacked?
-Absolutely!
-That's why adopting good security habits is so important (using a reliable antivirus program, for example).
 Keep reading to learn how to protect your iPhone and recover after a successful attack.

 In this article